Generating Images of Ideal Parents to Translate into Aspects of You

 Now; the sapphire is blue.
 When I express to you “Choose a gem,” include the color.
 What color, and therefore what stone, is most attractive to you?

-TERRI: (Pause) So opal goes out.
+JENNIFER: (Pause) So opal goes out.

 ELIAS: No, you could incorporate the opal, and I will express why; but first, let us remain with the subject of which you will choose.

-TERRI: (21-second pause) I think of sapphire because it’s exotic that a stone can have that color, and there’s a foreign exoticism to that.
+JENNIFER: (21-second pause) I think of sapphire because it’s exotic that a stone can have that color, and there’s a foreign exoticism to that.
 Peridot is that familiar green, but that might be too much something I have already defined in myself, so I can see it being advantageous to have something a little bit more exotic to be, like, representative of the new.

 ELIAS: Then I would suggest the opal.

-TERRI: Okay.
+JENNIFER: Okay.

 ELIAS: A fire opal.
 And it incorporates all the colors.

-TERRI: Okay.
+JENNIFER: Okay.

 ELIAS: That is the reason that I reserved that.

 A fire opal is a precious stone; it is also a soft stone.
-(Terri laughs) And a fire opal is a BRILLIANT soft stone.
+(JENNIFER laughs) And a fire opal is a BRILLIANT soft stone.
 What is meant by a soft stone is that soft stones require care, and attention, for they are easily damaged; they are not hard and resilient as some other precious gems may be.
 In this, they are vulnerable to damage and require being paid attention to, and being careful with – which, I would express, is perfect for you.

 [The timer for the session rings]